 Initial eligibility for child care during job search as described in D-108

-Notwithstanding the period of time required to review a customer’s application for , the Board also must ensure that eligibility is redetermined no sooner than 12 months following initial determination or more recent redetermination. except for ’ child care during job search as described in D-108.
+Notwithstanding the period of time required to review a customer’s application for CCS, the Board also must ensure that eligibility is redetermined no sooner than 12 months following the initial start of child care or the most recent redetermination date (whichever is later).

+Boards must be aware that for parents receiving Initial Job Search child care, staff members must review the parents’ employment information as described in D-108 once employment is found.

+Note: If a new child is added to care during a 12-month eligibility period, the eligibility period resets for the entire family to ensure the new child receives a minimum of 12 months of eligibility.

 Rule Reference: §809.42